open-component-model/ocm-spec/doc/specification/formats/artifact_normalization.md

 ### Blob Uploaders

-An *Uploader* can be used as part of a transport process to automatically provide transported artifacts in technology specific local storage systems, again (e.g. OCI registries).
-The Open Component Model allows to change access locations of artifact content during a transport step, therefore such an automatic uploadeing with the modification of the access method is principally allows.
-But, in such scenarios dedicated rules must be obeyed to assure the integrity of digests and signatures.
+An *Artifact Uploader* can be used as part of the transport process to automatically provide transported artifacts in technology specific local storage systems, e.g. OCI registries.
+The Open Component Model allows to change access locations of artifact content during transport, therefore an automatic upload with modification of the access method is principally allowed.
+In such scenarios, it's essential to adhere to specific rules to ensure the integrity of digests and signatures.

-If a blob uploader is used to upload the artifact to a remote repository again, at the target side of a transport, the access method can potentially be changed to this new remote access accoding to the OCM specification.
+If a blob uploader is used to upload an artifact to a remote repository, the access method can potentially be changed to that new remote access according to the OCM specification at the target side of a transport.

-But this MUST guarantee the same digest calculation.
-The new access method must provide a blob again with a media type and digest handler combination, which provides the same digest.
+This action MUST guarantee the same digest calculation.
+The new access method must again provide a blob with a media type and digest handler combination, which provides the same digest.

-For example, storing an OCI artifact, delivered as local blob, in an OCI repository, again, the manifest digest will be the same, because this is the identity of artifact according to the OCI specification.
+For example, storing an OCI artifact delivered as local blob in an OCI repository, the manifest digest will be the same, because this is the identity of the artifact according to the OCI specification.
 As a result, a new transformation to a blob representation in combination with the digest handler will always provide the same artifact digest.
-Therefore, the access method can be switched again, from `localBlob` to `ociArtifact` regardless of the artifact type.
+Therefore, the access method can be switched from `localBlob` to `ociArtifact`, regardless of the artifact type.

 If this is not possible, once a blob representation is chosen, it must be kept as it is.
-In such a case a blob uploader must preserve the local access method, even if it uploads the content to an external storage system, which would be accessible via another remote access method.
+In that case a blob uploader must preserve the local access method, even if it uploads the content to an external storage system, which would be accessible via another remote access method.

-This can be described in the component version, by adding this new remote access specification as part of the specification of the existing local one using the [`globalAccess` attribute](../../appendix/B/localBlob.md).
+This can be described in the component version, by adding the new remote access specification as part of the specification of the existing local one using the [`globalAccess` attribute](../../appendix/B/localBlob.md).

-The artifact digest is always calculated based on the local access, but tools may use the information provided by the global access for their purposes to use technology native ways to access the artifact.
+The artifact digest is always calculated based on the local access, but tools may use the information provided by the global access to use technology native ways to access the artifact.